cnakpil/atls4630-fwd-temp/documentation/project2/milestone1.md

 ## Proposal

-I want to continue working on my to-do list app that I created in Project 1 and improve the user experience through interactions and adding user authentication.
+I want to continue working on my to-do list app that I created in Project 1 and improve the user experience through improved interactions with the to-do items and adding user authentication so that users have the choice of using the "free-for-all" guest account, or by making their own private to-do list.

 New technologies: